josephdviviano/epitome/README.md

 Detailed Instructions
 ---------------------
-Please see the `.pdf` under /doc for all of the gory details, and contact joseph@viviano.ca with any questions.
+Please see [doc/instructions.md](doc/instructions.md) for all of the gory details, and contact joseph@viviano.ca with any questions.
 Enjoy the science!